Mental Health Parity Act of 1996: Requirements

-Issues with the MHPA
+Issues with MHPA

 Immediately after MHPA was enacted, insurers and employers began finding ways to circumvent the legislation.
 Larger emphasis on cost sharing, primarily implemented through higher copayments, deductibles, and out-of-pocket maximums, was one strategy used by insurers.
 In addition, limits and caps on the number of visits with a care provider or number of days in a hospital visit were imposed.
 MHPA also did not provide benefits for substance abuse and dependency issues.
 Lastly, MHPA contained a sunset provision that meant that the law would go out of effect after a certain date.
 The original sunset date was extended six times, through 2007.

 Mental Health Parity and Addiction Equity Act

 The Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act (MHPAEA) was enacted in October 2008 and took effect on 1 January 2009.
-The main purpose of MHPAEA was to fill the loopholes left by the MHPA.
+"Prior to the passage of MHPAEA, the Mental Health Parity Act of 1996 (MHPA) provided that large group health plans cannot impose annual or lifetime dollar limits on mental health benefits that are less favorable than any such limits imposed on medical/surgical benefits.
+MHPAEA preserves the MHPA protections and added significant new protections, such as extending the parity requirements to substance use disorders.
 The act requires health insurers as well as group health plans to guarantee that financial requirements on benefits, including co-pays, deductibles, and out-of-pocket maximums, and limitations on treatment benefits such as caps on visits with a provider or days in a hospital visit, for mental health or substance use disorders are not more restrictive than the insurer's requirements and restrictions for medical and surgical benefits.
 MHPAEA only applies to insurance plans for public and private sector employers with over 50 employees and health insurance issuers who sell coverage to employers with more than 50 employees.

 Similar to MHPA, MHPAEA requires parity in terms of total annual dollar limits, as well as aggregate lifetime benefits.
-It is important to note however, that MHPAEA does not explicitly require that any insurance plan offer benefits for mental health and substance abuse disorders.
+However, MHPAEA does not explicitly require that any insurance plan offer benefits for mental health and substance abuse disorders.
 Instead, it enacts parity rules for plans that choose to offer both medical and surgical benefits as well as mental health and substance abuse disorder benefits.
 This includes out-of-network benefits.
 If plans choose to offer both types of benefits, MHPAEA mandates that insurers define and make available specific criteria for medical necessity when it comes to mental health and substance abuse disorder benefits.
 In addition, MHPAEA also requires that insurers provide specific information and reasons in the event that reimbursement or payment for treatment is denied.